1977 Volkswagen Polo: Retro Road Test.

 Volkswagen Polo L RRT

-The Polo has long lived in the shadow of its better-known Golf big brother, but in recent years it has emerged from the darkness, particularly in Volkswagen club circles.
-An increasing number of parts and replacement body panels now available from specialists and a vibrant online community will be able to answer any technical questions you have.
+The Polo has long lived in the shadow of its better-known big brother, the Volkswagen Golf.
+In recent years, though, it has emerged from the darkness, particularly in owners’ club circles.
+An increasing number of parts and replacement body panels are now available from specialists, while a vibrant online community will be able to answer any technical questions you have.

 Fuel economy should be around 38-45mpg and the Mk1 Polo now qualifies as a historic vehicle, which makes it exempt from road tax and MOT tests.